mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 ### Ruby

-Consider using `system(“command”,”arg0”, “arg1”, ...)` whenever you can, this prevents an attacker from concatenating commands.
+Consider using `system("command", "arg0", "arg1", ...)` whenever you can, this prevents an attacker from concatenating commands.

-For more examples on how to use shell commands securely, you can consult our page [Guidelines for shells commands in the GitLab codebase](shell_commands.md) which contains various examples on how to securely call OS commands.
+For more examples on how to use shell commands securely, you can consult our [Guidelines for shells commands in the GitLab codebase](shell_commands.md) page, which contains various examples on how to securely call OS commands.

 ### Go

-Go has built-in protections that usually prevent an attacker from successfully injection OS commands.
+Go has built-in protections that usually prevent an attacker from successfully injecting OS commands.

-Consdier the following example:
+Consider the following example:

 ```golang
 package main